the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 ## Requirements

-If you are coming from a different SPA framework or library, you should already be familiar with the basics of web development.
-If you have just started in web development, you should feel comfortable with HTML, CSS and JavaScript ES5 to learn React.
-The book will smoothly transition to JavaScript ES6 and beyond.
-I encourage you to join the official [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for the book to get help or to help others.
+What are the requirements to read the book?
+First of all, you should be familiar with the basics of web development.
+You should know how to use HTML, CSS and JavaScript.
+Perhaps it makes sense to know the term [API](https://www.robinwieruch.de/what-is-an-api-javascript/) too, because you will use APIs in the book.
+In addition, I encourage you to join the official [Slack Group](https://slack-the-road-to-learn-react.wieruch.com/) for the book to get help or to help others.

 ### Editor and Terminal

 What about the development environment?
 You will need a running editor or IDE and terminal (command line tool).
 You can [follow my setup guide](https://www.robinwieruch.de/developer-setup/).
-It is adjusted for MacOS users, but you can substitute most of the tools for other operating system.
-There is a ton of articles out there that will show you how to setup a web development environment in a more elaborated way for your OS.
+It is adjusted for MacOS users, but you can find a Windows setup guide for React too.
+In general, there is a ton of articles out there that will show you how to setup a web development environment in a more elaborated way for your OS.

 Optionally, you can use git and GitHub on your own, while conducting the exercises in the book, to keep your projects and the progress in repositories on GitHub.
 There exists a [little guide](https://www.robinwieruch.de/git-essential-commands/) on how to use these tools.
 But once again, it is not mandatory for the book and can be overwhelming when learning everything from scratch.
 So you can skip it if you are a newcomer in web development to focus on the essential parts taught in this book.